-Payment of the Directors' benefits will be made by the Company to the respective Directors as and when incurred if the proposed Ordinary Resolution 5 is passed by the shareholders at the 32nd AGM of the Company.
+Payment of the Directors' benefits will be made by the Company to the respective Directors as and when incurred if the proposed Ordinary Resolution 5 is passed by the shareholders at the 31st AGM.

-In the event the proposed amount is insufficient (due to more meetings or enlarged board size), approval will be sought at the next Annual General Meeting for additional fees to meet the shortfall.
+In the event the Directors' fees and benefits proposed are insufficient, approval will be sought at the next Annual General Meeting for additional fees to meet the shortfall.

-4. Ordinary Resolutions 6 and 7 - Re-election of Directors who retire in accordance with Clause 76(3) of the Constitution of the Company
+3. Ordinary Resolutions 6 and 7 - Re-election of Directors who retire in accordance with Clause 76(3) of the Constitution of the Company

-Madam Chin Song Mooi and Madam Chen Moi Kew are standing for re-election as Directors of the Company and being eligible, have offered themselves for re-election at the 32nd AGM of the Company.
+Mr Tan Teck Kiong and Encik Taufiq Ahmad @ Ahmad Mustapha bin Ghazali are standing for re-election as Directors of the Company and being eligible, have offered themselves for re-election at the 31st AGM.

-Pursuant to Practice 5.7 of the Malaysian Code on Corporate Governance 2021 ("MCCG"), the profiles of both Directors are set out on pages 9 to 10 of the Annual Report 2023.
-For the purpose of determining the eligibility of both Directors to stand for re-election at the 32nd AGM of the Company, the Board had through its Nominating Committee ("NC"), considered, assessed and deliberated on the suitability and fit and properness of the retiring Directors.

-Based on the recommendation of the NC, the Board is supportive of their re-election with the following justifications:-
+Pursuant to Practice 5.7 of the Malaysian Code on Corporate Governance 2021 ("MCCG"), the profiles of both Directors are set out on pages 11 to 12 of the Annual Report 2022.
+For the purpose of determining the eligibility of both Directors to stand for re-election at the 31st AGM, the Board had through its Nominating Committee ("NC"), considered, assessed and deliberated on the suitability of the said Directors to be re-elected as Directors of the Company based on the results of the assessment of the aforementioned Directors for the financial year ended 31 December 2022.
+Based on the recommendation of NC, the Board supports the re-election of the aforementioned Directors with the following justifications:

-Ordinary Resolution 6: Re-election of Madam Chin Song Mooi as Executive Director
+Ordinary Resolution 6: Re-election of Mr Tan Teck Kiong as Independent Non-Executive Director